 Trademarks exist through use.
-That use has to be in “trade”, which means used in some sort of business endeavor.
-It can be a for-profit business or a not-for-profit business, but it cannot exist apart from that type of use.
-So, a name that you use for a pickup softball team is not a trademark.
+That use has to be in “trade.”
+This means used in some sort of business endeavor.
+It can be a for-profit or a not-for-profit business.
+It cannot exist apart from that type of use.
+The name that you use for a pickup softball team is not a trademark.
 If your team sells tickets to its games, though, the team name might become its trademark.

-A trademark is protected where it is used.
-Some trademarks are limited to a very small geographical area.
-A local pizza parlor’s name might be well known only in the town it is located in and maybe a few surrounding towns; its name can be protected as a trademark only in those places.
+A trademark’s protection applies where used.
+Some trademarks are limited to a small geographical area.
+A local pizza parlor’s name might be well known only in the town it is located in and maybe a few surrounding towns.
+Its name can be protected as a trademark only in those places.
 The name of a national pizza restaurant chain, on the other hand, may be protected as a trademark everywhere.

 Because trademark rights exist through use alone, you do not need to apply to the government for a trademark.
 However, state or federal governments can register trademarks.
 A trademark registration issued by the government does not create the trademark.
 Rather, it expands its geographic scope.
 Thus, that local pizza parlor could obtain a state trademark registration.

 Its name would then be protected as a trademark everywhere in that state, even hundreds of miles away.
 The national pizza restaurant chain could obtain a federal trademark registration.
 Its name would be protected as a trademark throughout the United States and all of its territories.
 Even if the chain does not have restaurants in some states.